jenkins-x-charts/jenkins-x-installer/README.md

  --num-nodes=2
 ```

-Create GCP service accounts that we can link Kubernetes service accounts using workload identity
+Create GCP service accounts that we can link Kubernetes service accounts to, using workload identity

 ```bash
 gcloud iam service-accounts create $CLUSTER_NAME-ex